gjbex/Scientific-Python/source-code/vpython/README.md

    is a double pendulum.
 1. `double_pendulum.py`: module that computes the ODEs and the corresponding Jacobian for the double pendulum using sympy.
+1. `spring.ipynb`: Jupyter notebook visualizing a mass subject to gravity and suspended from a spring.
 1. `environment.yml`: conda environment defintion requred to run the notebook.